 2. Problem 4.5.9 has two parts: you are first asked to express $\Gamma(1/2)$ in terms of the Gaussian integral $\int_0^\infty e^{-u^2} du$, then to evaluate this integral.
+We essentially did the first step in class.
 Gaussian integrals like this are important in various applications, and it is nice to know the standard trick (explained in the problem) for evaluating them.
 For example, the normal distribution of a random variable is important in all statistical considerations, and to work with these distributions you need to know the value of a Gaussian integral.